cxpartners/sepa-customer-platform/doc/architecture/decisions/0005-user-groups-roles-permissions.md

 ## Pros and Cons of the Options

-### 1. All user groups are managed through Active Directory groups
+### 1. All user roles are managed through Active Directory groups.

 Groups are used for both Active Directory back stage users and Active Directory B2C front stage users.
+Application permissions for each user are then inferred from the group.

 #### Positive
 * Provides flexiblity to assign additional permissions and actions to multiple operator administrators.